 - TCP/IP settings: Set TCP/IP Configuration to DHCP & BOOTP, its default setting, request requiring that the Rack PDU receive its TCP/IP settings from a DHCP or BOOTP server.
 See "View the result of the test DNS in the Last Query Response field."
-EAPoL is reset to disabled. - Event configuration: Reset all changes to event configuration, by event and by group, to their default settings. - · Guest PDU lost communication alarms by removing corresponding guest PDUs. - Host Display ID and Remove all Guest PDUs. - · RPDU to Defaults. - For NPS groups: Guest PDU lost Communication alarms by removing corresponding guest PDUs.
-Host Display ID and remove all guest PDUs Host to Defaults Guest to Defaults Guest Management Interface (Reboot)
+EAPoL is reset to disabled. - Event configuration: Reset all changes to event configuration, by event and by group, to their default settings. - Guest PDU lost communication alarms by removing corresponding guest PDUs.
+NOTE: This item does not display unless there is a guest PDU attached to the host PDU. - · Host Display ID and Remove all Guest PDUs. - · RPDU to Defaults. - · For NPS groups:

+Guest PDU lost Communication alarms by removing corresponding guest PDUs.

+Host Display ID and remove all guest PDUs

+Host to Defaults

+Guest to Defaults

+Guest Management Interface (Reboot)